foobar167/articles/Ubuntu/05_Virtual_environments.md

 # New CUDA doesn't support old GPU
 pip install torch torchvision --index-url https://download.pytorch.org/whl/cu129

-# Example: Install old CUDA versions and previous versions of PyTorch
+# Install old CUDA versions and previous versions of PyTorch for your old GPU.
-# At the end write `cu???` with CUDA version that supports your GPU
+# At the end of command write `cu???` with CUDA version that supports your GPU
 pip install torch torchvision --index-url https://download.pytorch.org/whl/cu121

 # Check the installation